-A: The Fund will, subject to the payment of any excess, cover public liability claims relating to the agency's own legal liability in tort or statute.
-The Fund will not, however, cover other parties (such as the lessor) purely against their own legal liability.
-Therefore, before agreeing to any "hold harmless" provisions in a lease contract, the agency should consider whether the lessor is requiring the agency to indemnify them only for the agency's negligence or for the lessor's negligence as well - the latter will not be automatically covered by the Fund.
-By negotiation, the agency should try to have the lessor contractually accept the risks that they are in the best position to control (eg inherent building defects).
-The Fund Administration Agent, Jardine Lloyd Thompson Pty Ltd or Crown Law can provide assistance with any such complex insurance requirements.
+A: No. The Fund will not cover the legal liability of third parties (such as a lessor).
+Therefore, before entering an agreement, the Fund participant should consider whether the agreement is requiring the participant to indemnify the third party only for the participant's negligence or for the third party's negligence as well - the latter will not be covered by the Fund.
+By negotiation, the participant should seek to have the third party contractually accept the risks that they are in the best position to control (eg inherent building defects).
+The Fund Administration Agent or Office of the Crown Solicitor can provide assistance with any such complex insurance requirements.

-Q: Members of the community will be participating in an agency training session.
+Q: Members of the community will be participating in a training session on premises owned by the Fund participant.
 Are they covered by the Fund if they are injured whilst participating?

-A: The Fund's legal liability cover will respond if the person is injured in circumstances where the agency is found to have been negligent.
+A: The Fund's legal liability cover will respond if the person is injured in circumstances where the Fund participant is found to have been negligent.
 See legal liability - incident management.

 Q: Who do I get motor vehicle repair quotes from and how many quotes do I need?

 A: Quotes are to be obtained from repairers in the appropriate category on the TRMF Motor Vehicle Bodywork Repairer List.
 Two quotes are required for repairs of $100 000 or less and three quotes for repairs of over $100 000 and up to $250 000.
 These should be forwarded to the FAA for assessment.

 Q: Do I need to advise the Fleet Manager if I have an accident?

 A: The Fleet Manager must be advised of all accidents/incidents involving vehicles leased through the Government's Fleet Manager.